I'm a provider

 Please wait while you are redirected.

-Azathioprine is converted to 6-mercaptopurine in vivo, where it is subsequently metabolized to two active metabolites; either 6-thioguanine nucleotides (6-TG) by the enzyme IMPDH, or to 6-methyl-mecaptopurine ribonucleotides (6-MMRP) by the enzyme TPMT.
+Thiopurines are converted to 6-mercaptopurine in vivo, where it is subsequently metabolized to two active metabolites; either 6-thioguanine nucleotides (6-TGN) by the enzyme IMPDH, or to 6-methyl-mecaptopurine ribonucleotides (6-MMRP) by the enzyme TPMT.
 TPMT also converts 6-MP to an inactive metabolite 6-methyl-mercaptopurine (6-MMP).
-6-TG is considered cytotoxic and thus is associated with bone marrow suppression, while 6-MMRP is associated with hepatotoxicity.
-In population studies the activity of the enzyme TPMT has been shown to be trimodal with 90% of subjects having high activity, 10% intermediate activity, and 0.3% with low or no activity.
+6-TGNs are considered cytotoxic and thus is associated with bone marrow suppression, while 6-MMRP is associated with hepatotoxicity.
+In population studies, the activity of the enzyme TPMT has been shown to be trimodal with 90% of subjects having high activity, 10% intermediate activity, and 0.3% with low or no activity.
 In patients with intermediate to low activity, the metabolism of 6-MP is shunted toward the IMPDH pathway with greater accumulation of 6-TG nucleotides; these patients are considered to be at risk for bone marrow suppression.

 TPMT activity can also be measured by phenotypic testing.
 Phenotypic testing determines the level of thiopurine nucleotides or TPMT activity in erythrocytes and can also be informative.
 Caution must be taken with phenotyping, since some coadministered drugs can influence measurement of TPMT activity in blood, and recent blood transfusions will misrepresent a patient’s actual TPMT activity.